furkannay/furkanay/README.md

 # furkanay
-This bot for meeting and learn your horoscopes
+# This bot for meeting and learn your horoscopes and features